Experience the Exquisite Craftsmanship of Kite Making in Japan

-Begin our day with a warm "Ohayo Gozaimasu" (good morning) as we embark on the first destination of our buying trip week 2.
+Begin our day with a warm "Ohayo Gozaimasu" (good morning) as I set out on the first destination of our buying trip, week 2.
 The moment I arrived, I couldn't help but think, "I want to live here!"

 Keeping the family tradition alive, Yoshihiro's daughter, Azusa, skillfully paints intricate designs on every single kite.
 Taking over her mother's role, who unfortunately passed away a decade ago, Azusa's talent shines through her strokes.